617 Pearl Street, Pearl St. Apartment Complex

 Two hundred persons left Crook's hall Tuesday night with the firm conviction that

-The cas was exceptionally good,(which included S. J. Lenon, Ceil SMith, Roy Porter,
+The cast was exceptionally good,(which included S. J. Lenon, Ceil Snith, Roy Porter,

-Medbourn) was emphasized by the excellent coaching whuch they bad received from
+Medbourn) was emphasized by the excellent coaching which they had received from

 Captain Noble of the academy